-- 2.1.1 An inventory of decentralised services in each sector, as well as guidelines on sector ministries' interactions and engagement with LGs is approved and published. - 2.1.2 Decentralization focal points in sector ministries are given clear terms of reference and actively participates in the activities of DCPETA. - 2.1.3 Technical working group on sectoral decentralization in NDIS is established. - 2.1.4 Annual plans of sector ministries include implementation facilitation and support to be provided to LGs.
+- 2.1.1 An inventory of decentralised services in each sector is done. - 2.1.2 Decentralization focal points in sector ministries are given clear terms of reference and actively participates in the activities of DCPETA. - 2.1.3 Technical working group on sectoral decentralization in NDIS is established. - 2.1.4 Annual plans of sector ministries include implementation facilitation and support to be provided to LGs.